Population (2017): 53,370,610

 World Bank “Ease of Doing Business” Rank (2018): 171

 Myanmar is sometimes referred to as one of the “last frontier” countries in Asia.
-With a population of 60 million and a GDP that grew by 7% in 2015 and by 6.1% in 2016, Myanmar has promising investment opportunities.
+With a population of about 54 million, young working population and an average and projected GDP growth average 6 – 9%, Myanmar has promising investment opportunities.

 Myanmar’s business climate is improving, with the country making big strides to encourage a business-friendly environment.
 Initiatives include liberalising the banking sector to address business concerns about the access of capital, and opening up the telecommunications sector.
 It has passed new legislation to put in place a coherent legal framework for domestic and foreign investors, and simplified the company administration required.